Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Disk Usage

-While we did not capture disk usage across all tests, for a scenario using a 66 KB message size and storing 450,000 messages the total database size was 4 GB.
+While disk usage was not captured across all tests, for a scenario using a 66 KB message size and storing 450,000 messages the total database size was 4 GB.

 ## Suggestions to improve performance